AT RIGHT:Almost ready - the oil pump was still in the parts washer when this image was taken!

 This 356 SC engine has just undergone a complete overhaul, and is fully balanced for smooth running, long life, and a few more HP.

-This engine has all the equipment that Porsche itself would have provided as an SC replacement engine under the KD program during the era in which the crankcase was constructed, with the exception of big-bore pistons and cylinders.
+This engine has all the equipment that Porsche itself would have provided as an SC replacement engine under the KD program during the era in which the crankcase was constructed, with the exception of big-bore pistons and cylinders and a new camshaft with identical timing but a tiny bit more lift.
 The cylinders are, however, "biral" (aluminum fins over an iron liner), just as the originals were.
+For longevity, this engine also has nikacil lined cylinders.

 This engine has no type numbers or "casting number" stamped into the main half pairs, and no serial number stamped into the timing cover.
 The only numbers stamped in the case are the "match numbers" used to ensure that parts which were machined together remain together.
-The month of casting was cast into the case halves are February (right half) and March (left half), 1969.
+The month of casting was cast into the case halves are March, 1969.
 This was near the end of the 912 era, so it has all the best improvements, and Porsche machined the timing cover for service in 356 automobiles, as was done for all 356 replacement cases after 356 production ended in 1965.

 During this rebuild every detail has been attended to; nothing was ignored.

 As usual, I rebuilt the connecting rods.
 I did not track which set was which, I just put the used ones into the pipeline to be redone, and when ready, grabbed one of these sets at right.
-All these are "late type", the best of the breed.
-All have been rebuilt carefully.
+The ones used here are "late type", the best of the breed, rebuilt carefully.
 I rebuild rods in batches - it's easier / faster / cheaper that way as it keeps setup time to a minimum.

 For me, "rebuilding the rods" means to: